How to Use Query Strings to Pre-Populate Form Fields From Another Form

 A: If you notice that your fields aren’t pre-populating, please check that on your second form, you have enabled the setting.

-Open the form builder of the second form and on the General tab, click the Advanced towards the bottom of your screen and toggle the button to Enable Prefill By URL.
+Open the form builder of the second form and go to Settings » General tab.
+Then click the Advanced dropdown towards the bottom of your screen and toggle the button to Enable Prefill By URL.

 Q: What do I do if I’m using a first and last name for my name field?